Comoros at the 2012 Summer Olympics

 Comoros competed at the 2012 Summer Olympics in London, England, which was held from 27 July to 12 August 2012.
-The country's participation at London marked its fifth appearance in the Summer Olympics since its début at the 1996 Summer Olympics.
+The country's participation at London marked its fifth appearance in the Summer Olympics since its debut at the 1996 Summer Olympics.
 The delegation included two track and field athletes: Maoulida Darouèche and Feta Ahamada, and one swimmer, Ayouba Ali Sihame, all three qualified for the Games through wildcard places.
 Ahamada was selected as the flag bearer for the opening ceremony and Darouèche held it at the closing ceremony.
 Ahamada won her heat in the preliminary round of the women's 100 metres but was eliminated in the heat stages, while Darouèche and Sihame did not advance beyond the first round of their respective events.

 Background

-Comoros participated in five Summer Olympic Games between its début at the 1996 Summer Olympics in Atlanta, United States and the 2012 Summer Olympics in London, England.
+This was fifth Summer Olympic Games for Comoros since its debut at the 1996 Summer Olympics in Atlanta, United States.
 No Comorian athlete has ever won a medal at the Olympics and the nation has not competed at the Winter Olympic Games.
-Comoros participated in the Summer Olympics from 27 July to 12 August 2012.
+Comoros participated in the London Olympics from 27 July to 12 August 2012.
 The three athletes selected to compete in the London Games were athletes Maoulida Darouèche and Feta Ahamada and swimmer Ayouba Ali Sihame.
 Ahamada was the flag bearer for the opening ceremony and Darouèche held it for the closing ceremony.